 APPOINTMENTS AND CANCELLATIONS Counseling sessions usually last 45-55 minutes, and we must end each session promptly.
 Payment is due at the time of you appointment using cash, check, or credit card.
 I must charge the full fee even if you are late.
 If you cannot make your appointment and you do not cancel the appointment 24-hours in advance, you will be charged $80.
 Your insurance will not pay for missed sessions; you must pay for those yourself.
 There is a $30 fee for any check returned for any reason.
-If you have transportation concerns during inclement weather, please call me to discuss options for a telephone/video session (not covered by insurance) or rescheduling.
+If you have transportation concerns during inclement weather, please call me to discuss options for a telephone/video session (which may or may not be covered by insurance) or rescheduling.

 NON-CLINICAL FEE SCHEDULE Fees for telephone calls, email consults, preparation of records or summaries, letter writing, attendance at meetings with other professionals you have authorized, services that are not considered medically necessary, or other services you might request are prorated based on my clinical hour fee, with a minimum fee of 10 minutes (1/5 clinical hour).
 These services normally are not covered by health insurance.